NillionNetwork/nillion-docs/docs/blind-computer/learn/blind-modules.md

     style NILDB fill:#0000FF,stroke:#000000,color:#FFFFFF
 ```

-The nilAI Blind Module can be accessed via an [easy-to-use RESTful API](/api/nilai/overview) that allows users to run inference using supported models.
+The nilAI blind module can be accessed via an [easy-to-use RESTful API](/api/nilai/overview) that allows users to run inference using supported models.